Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
 1. How are the extremes of intelligence characterized?
+2. Mental Retardation ?`349`
-2. How can we help people reach their full potential?
+3. How can we help people reach their full potential?
-3. Major cause of retardation ? `Fetal Alcohol syndrome`.Mothers drinking while pregnant.Research shows even little alcohol can cause damage to the fetus during pregnancy.
+4. Major cause of retardation ? `Fetal Alcohol syndrome`.Mothers drinking while pregnant.Research shows even little alcohol can cause damage to the fetus during pregnancy.
 ---
 #### Summary
 ---